asynchronizations/artifact/README.md

 $ .\ConflictGraphAnalyzer\ConflictGraphAnalyzer\bin\Debug\net472\ConflictGraphAnalyzer.exe ./Resources/SyntacticBenchmark-1/SyntacticBenchmark-1.sln 0
 ```

-The last argument ConflictGraphAnalyzer (i.e., 0) is the project identifier that contains the input program in the VS solution.
+The last argument to ConflictGraphAnalyzer (i.e., 0) is the project identifier, which contains the input program, in the VS solution.

 The expected output of the above command is: